Sigismond Thalberg: 1840–1848

 In winter 1841–1842, Thalberg gave concerts in Italy, while Liszt, from end of December 1841 until beginning of March 1842, gave a series of concerts in Berlin.
 Thalberg matched Liszt's successes in Berlin.
-He then returned via Marseilles, Toulon, and Dijon, arriving on 11 April 1842, in Paris.
+He then returned via Marseille, Toulon, and Dijon, arriving on 11 April 1842, in Paris.
 On the next day, he gave his first—and on 21 April, his second—concert.
-According to an account by Berlioz, Thalberg made a profit of 12,000 Francs from his first concert, and one of 13,000 Francs from his second.
+According to an account by Berlioz, Thalberg made a profit of 12,000 francs from his first concert, and one of 13,000 francs from his second.
 The concerts were reviewed in the Revue et Gazette musicale by Henri Blanchard who—two years before, in his review of Liszt's concert on 20 April 1840—had nominated Thalberg as Cesar, Octavian or Napoleon of the piano.
 In spring 1842, Blanchard reached for new superlatives even surpassing his former ones.
 In his review of Thalberg's second concert, he wrote that Thalberg would in 100 years have been canonized—and by all coming pianists, be invoked with—the name of Holy Thalberg.
 According to the account by Berlioz, at the end of Thalberg's second concert, a golden crown was thrown onto the stage.